Softpanorama

 Draft version 0.4

-The latest Holy Grail of large corporate IT is server consolidation.
-In an attempt to lower the costs of IT infrastructure many companies are looking to achieve this via server virtualization.
+The latest Holy Grail of enterprise IT is server consolidation.
+In an attempt to lower the costs of IT infrastructure many companies are looking at server virtualization.
 The idea is to consolidate small and not very loaded servers into fewer and larger as well as more heavily-loaded physical servers.
-This can bring up a whole new set of complications, however, as there is no free lunch and if overdone the price should be paid.
+This can bring up a whole new set of complications and new risks.
+There is no free lunch and you need to pay for additional complexity, usually with stability.
+Like with junk bonds if overdone such an investment that can lead to losses instead of gains.
 But in moderation this new trend that can be called conversion of IT environment into set of Virtual Machines can be quite beneficial and opens some additional, non-foreseen avenues of savings.
+Other things equal virtualization belongs to OS vendors and using virtualization provided by the vendor is safer that third party virtualization solution.
+That means that from 1000 feet distance we would suggest that Microsoft Server 2008 might eventually be preferable to VMware for virtualization of Windows servers.

-Also if done intelligently virtualization can probably squeeze the number of the servers in a typical datacenter 30-50% and that also lead to some modest maintenance cost savings as well as electricity and air-conditioning related savings (low end servers as very wasteful as for electricity and add considerable to air-conditioning costs as their power supplies are very inefficient).
+Also if done intelligently and without too much zeal virtualization can probably squeeze the number of the servers in a typical datacenter 30-50% and that also lead to some modest maintenance cost savings as well as electricity and air-conditioning related savings.
+Low end servers as extremely inefficient from the point of view of electricity consumption and add considerable to air-conditioning costs as their power supplies are less inefficient.
+So replacing two low end servers with one larger server running two virtual partition is a very promising avenue of datacenter server consolidation.
+IBM is a leader in this area and its Power server are preconfigured to run several paravirualised instances of AIX or other OS.

-Saving on hardware is more questionable as low level servers represent the most competitive segment of server market with profit margins squeezed to minimum; the margins are generally much larger of mid-range and high end servers.
-In other words margins on midrange servers and high-end servers work against virtualization.
+Saving on hardware that motivates many virtualization efforts is a questionable idea as low level servers represent the most competitive segment of server market with profit margins squeezed to minimum; the margins are generally much larger of mid-range and high end servers.
+In other words, margins on midrange servers and high-end servers work against virtualization.
+Still with recent Intel quarto and dual CPUs some saving might eventually be squeezed to a fully configured server with two four core CPUs and with, say, with 32G of RAM costs less that two servers with one fore core CPU and 16G RAM in each.

 We can distinguish the following five different types of virtualization: